MikhailK89/portfolio_landing/README.md

 Also this page was adapted for different width values: 380px, 565px, 767px, 991px and 1199px.

+# Slick slider

+Slick slider has some features when using flex.

 # Links

 For more information see following links: